Kerala Blasters FC: Stadium

 Kerala Blasters play their home matches at the Jawaharlal Nehru Stadium in the city of Kochi.
 The stadium is multipurpose but is mostly used for football.
 It has hosted games of both the Indian national football and cricket teams, and has hosted National Football League and I-League clubs FC Kochin and Chirag United Club Kerala.
 The stadium was also a venue for the Indian Premier League side Kochi Tuskers Kerala and was selected as a venue for the 2017 FIFA U-17 World Cup.
 As a part of the FIFA event, the stadium was renovated and new seats were fitted and its capacity was reduced to 50,000 and later to 41,000, taking into account security issues.
 The stadium received the Best Pitch of the Season Award of the League in the 2018–19 season of Indian Super League.
 In 2019, Greater Cochin Development Authority proposed the installation of solar panels in the stadium, which would make it the first such venue in Kerala and the third in the country to be powered by solar energy.

 Training Ground

-Kerala Blasters have The Sanctuary as their official training facility located within Sree Narayana Vidyapeetam Public School, Thrippunithura, Kochi.
-The training facility was built in partnership with the school with Kerala Blasters FC having a long term lease agreement ensuring the full control of the facility.The Sanctuary has a pristine Bermuda grass pitch, measuring 105 by 68 meters.
-The senior team, academy, and reserves share the same facility.
-The facility also includes dedicated spaces for recovery, medical care, performance analysis, meetings and media operations along with dressing rooms for the players and coaches.
+Kerala Blasters uses The Sanctuary as their official training facility.
+Located within Sree Narayana Vidyapeetam Public School inThrippunithura, Kochi, it was built in partnership with the school.
+The club have a long term lease agreement for the complete control of the facility.
+The senior team, academy, and the reserves share the same facility.
+It also includes dedicated spaces for recovery, medical care, performance analysis, meetings and media operations along with dressing rooms for the players and coaches.